hiyodev/apex-legends-app/README.md

-# Apex Legends App ( 1 / 100 Apps )
+# Apex Legends App ( 1 / 50 Apps )
 - 3 Main purpose of this Project
 1. To practice and fully understand the "reusability" meaning behind Components in React Framework.
-2. I believe that a good FE developer is capable of replicating any component on any website hence why I'm doing this.
+2. I believe that a good FrontEnd developer is capable of replicating any component on any website hence I'm doing this to get better at replicating components and ensuring reuseability.
-3. My goal for this year is to make 100 web-apps by end of this year and hopefully acquire important FE knowledge along the way.
+3. My goal for this year is to make 50 web-apps by end of this year and hopefully acquire important FE knowledge along the way.
+This project was created in May 2023 and is the 1/50 project.

 # Details
 ## Weapon Card